Prayer

 Maybe it's because the cadence of it still surprisingly soothes, even though its content no longer convinces.

-One thought on “Prayer
+3 thoughts on “Prayer

 1. Pingback: Prayer – AO Poetry | Ned Hamson's Second Line View of the News